jckantor/CBE20255/README.md

 **License Requirements.** The materials in this repository are available at [http://github.com/jckantor/CBE20255](http://github.com/jckantor/CBE20255) for noncommercial use under terms of the [Creative Commons Attribution Noncommericial ShareAlike License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 You are invited to fork this repository, and to use, adapt, remix these material for non-commericial purposes.
 The license terms require you to give attribution and share your work under the same terms.
 Pull requests for corrections and additions to these materials are most welcome.

+**Acknowledgements.** Several notebooks embed videos from [LearnChemE](http://www.learncheme.com/), an NSF sponsored project hosted at the University of Colorado at Boulder.
+Permission to use these videos is gratefully acknowledged.

 | 0.
 Getting Started | |
 | :--- | ---: |